 It was a week after I baked my Polish Plum Cake, and the kids started asking for more.
 I only had a handful of large plums remaining from our Costco stockpile–didn’t seem to be enough to bake another cake.
 I was curious to see whether there is a German equivalent, given that Poland and Germany are neighbors and a lot of the cuisine overlaps.
 Sure enough, there is an equivalent.

 Just as in Polish cuisine, there are several different kinds of plum cakes, including one that uses yeast dough, and one, like the Polish Plum Cake, that uses a butter cake base.
 I didn’t want to play around with finicky yeast, and it was running late in the day already, so I settled on a similar cake to the Polish Plum Cake.
 There are some differences though.
-In the German Plum Cake recipe, less flour is used, the cake layer is thinner, there is more cinnamon and less plums, sour cream is used instead of milk, and almond extract is added to the batter in lieu of lemon zest.
+In the German Plum Cake recipe below, less flour is used, the cake layer is thinner, there is more cinnamon and less plums (because I didn’t have more!), sour cream is used instead of milk, and almond extract is added to the batter in lieu of lemon zest.
 What I liked most about this recipe is that I didn’t need a ton of plums!
 [Since writing this post, I have worked on a more traditional yeast-based cake.
 It’s the pinnacle of plum cakes!
 Check out the ultimate plum cake recipe!]

 I only had 4 large plums–though I needed at least 5–and cut them into relatively thin slices.
 This turned out to be about 8 slices per half a plum.
-I then sifted the dry ingredients together.
+Even though I was short one plum, I still managed to fill up the cake pan and the cake was delicious.
+Note that if you are using Italian plums, then cut the plums in half or into quarters, depending on how many you have on hand.

+I spooned the batter into the baking pan and evened it out with an offset spatula.
+I lightly pushed the plum slices into the batter, skin side up (sort of) and tried to keep the rows even.
+[If I would have used Italian plum halves, I would have placed the plum halves on the batter, skin-side down.]
 A sugar crumb topping is supposed to be sprinkled on top before baking.
-But, of course, the butter I used was way to soft, so my sugar mixture was more like a moist paste.
+But, of course, the butter I used was way too soft, so my sugar mixture was more like a moist paste.
 Given that I didn’t have time to redo it, nor did I want to waste ingredients, I did my best to deal with the mistake.
 I plopped the mixture over the plums and sprinkled the whole top of the cake with cinnamon.
 This ended up working out just fine.

 After baking the cake and letting it cool to room temperature, I dusted it with some confectioner’s sugar, and it was ready to be tasted.